Below you can find photos and videos of our activities at the Hadden Park fieldhouse!

 Musical Playground in Hadden Park

-Throughout the summer of 2016 & 2017, the fieldhouse hosted various youth workshops exploring musical instrument making, group sound improv games, and a sound scavenger hunt.
+Throughout the summers of 2016 – 2018, the fieldhouse hosted various youth workshops exploring musical instrument making, group sound improv games, and a sound scavenger hunt.

 Museum of Vancouver & Maritime Museum Performances